name/screenshot-verification/README.md

 ## Screenshot Verification

-This open-source tool is specifically designed to verify the absence of error messages after performing a screenshot verification.
+This open-source project is specifically designed to verify the absence of error messages after performing a screenshot verification.
 If an error message is found, details that are available are also displayed.

 Simply pass a single screenshot image or a directory of images to the tool and it will extract the required information for you.

+This was streamed live on [Kick](https://kick.com/cunjur), you can find the recording on the channel, or tune in for future streams!

 ### Requirements